sergiocollado/potpourri/notes_kubernetes.md

 **Kubelet** - is the agent of Kubernetes, in each node.
 It is responisble for receiving instrucctions from the kubernetes api master server and running pods on the nodes. https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/

-**Kube-proxy** - handles network connectivity among the pods in the cluster. it monitors new services, and when a new service is create it creates new rules in each node, to fordware traffic to those services (for example defining ip-tables rules).
+**Kube-proxy** - handles network connectivity among the pods and services in the cluster. it monitors new services, and when a new service is create it creates new rules in each node, to fordward traffic to those services (for example defining ip-tables rules).

-**KuberAdm** - that can automate much of the initial setup of a cluster.
+**KuberAdm** - Automates part of the initial setup of a cluster.

 reference: https://kubernetes.io/docs/concepts/overview/components/